 Mission:Apply my skills and energy in the creation of a more open, beautiful, just and humane world for all.

-What can I offer?Expertise in securing and explaining how to use Bitcoin & other cryptocurrencies.
+What can I offer?Expertise in using, explaining and securing Bitcoin, Monero & other cryptocurrencies.
 As a UX engineer, I contribute to dozens of open source privacy & security projects making them easier for people to use.
 I explore unconventional ideas via meditation, discussion, writing, photography, calligraphy and graphic arts.

 What does this have to do with the Internet?For the first time in history, we have the ability to see into the lives of others anywhere in the world and to share information and our beliefs without limits.
 For many, this is the first crack in an illusion that we are seperate, isolated beings and a step closer to the realization that we are all the equivalent of "cells" of a single living organism called Earth - both individual and part of a greater whole.
 Realizing our collective power and responsibility is the greatest opportunity and challenge humanity has ever faced.

 How is Bitcoin related to this vision?The Internet is an unfinished revolution: free access to information alone does not empower people to act.
 Companies like Facebook, Google and the other silicon valley giants have helped to make the Internet widely accessible, but, by placing themselves at the center of our interactions, they've come to limit the quality and range of online expression as well as making themselves tools of surveillance & government censorship.